12 Short-Lived Celebrity Summer Romances You Totally Forgot About

-It’s only the beginning of June and there are already so many celebrity couples to watch this summer.
-Priyanka Chopra and Nick Jonas.
+It’s only the beginning of June, and there are already so many celebrity couples to watch this summer: Priyanka Chopra and Nick Jonas.
 Grimes and Elon Musk.
 Pete Davidson and Ariana Grande.
-The list goes on, and there’s likely even more unlikely couples to form as the season stretches on.
-But with all the love brewing in the hot summer air, we can’t help but look back on the summer celebrity romances that didn’t make it to the finish line.
+The list goes on, and there are likely even more unlikely couples to form as the season stretches on.
+But with all the love brewing in the hot summer air, we can’t help but look back on past summer celebrity romances that didn’t make it to the finish line.

 Chopra and Jonas might sound like the hot It-couple now, but in a year, will we even remember that they made this much tabloid noise?
 The answer to this question lies in the short-lived celebrity summer romances that you might’ve forgotten about.
 Look back on these once-hot flings ahead.

 Disick and Thorne were the hookup that everyone was talking about in summer 2017.
 But now, a year later, it seems like the couple has faded into the background as Disick's relationship with model Sofia Richie became more serious.
-But a little back story: Disick and Thorne first sparked dating rumors in May 2017 when they were spotted "getting cozy" (as many tabloids have said) in Cannes, France and on a dinner in Los Angeles.
+But a little backstory: Disick and Thorne first sparked dating rumors in May 2017 when they were spotted "getting cozy" (as many tabloids have said) in Cannes, France, and at dinner in Los Angeles.
 However, the flirtmance was short-lived.

 It's all good though.
 Thorne seems to be in a committed relationship with rapper ModSun, while Disick and Richie are still going strong.
 (At least we hope.)